bengrunfeld/study-notes/cheesemaking/cheesemaking_process.md

 1. Observe the milk for the point at which the enzymatic phase ends and the coagulation phase begins.
 I.e. observe the flocculation point, using that time to determine the total coagulation time.

-2. Watch for the ideal texture for cutting, or the "clean break".
+2. Watch for the ideal texture for cutting, or the `clean break`.

 ##### What is Flocculation